 Health Misinformation is a Public Health Crisis

-San Diego County Board Chair Nathan Fletcher led an effort to make San Diego County the first city or county government in the country to declare health misinformation a public health crisis.
+San Diego County Board Supervisor Nathan Fletcher led an effort to make San Diego County the first city or county government in the country to declare health misinformation a public health crisis.

 On August 31st, 2021, the measure passed by a 3-2 margin and represents the first step to recognizing health misinformation as the threat to public health that it is, and expresses the County’s commitment to taking the necessary steps to close the vaccine gap and realize better health outcomes by affirmatively countering health misinformation.

 Addressing misinformation starts at the local level, in our communities.
 We see evidence of what happens when we ignore it, and allow misinformation to fester.

 We hope that by becoming the first in the nation to call out health misinformation as a public health crisis, we are taking the next step towards realizing the public health goals that vaccines and medical advances are promising.
 We hope to be joined by many other cities and counties.